-- Giving or receiving unauthorized assistance to or from another person on quizzes, examinations, or assignments; - Using materials or devices not specifically authorized during any form of a test or examination; - Exceeding the restrictions put in place for "take home" examinations, such as unauthorized use of library sources, intranet or Internet sources, or unauthorized collaboration on answers;
+- Giving or receiving unauthorized assistance to or from another person on quizzes, examinations, or assignments; - Using another learner's audience response device/i-clicker;

-- Sitting in for someone else or permitting someone to sit in for a student on any form of test or examination; - Working on any form of test or examination beyond the allotted time; - Hiding, stealing or destroying materials needed by other students; - Altering and resubmitting for re-grading any assignment, test or examination without the express written consent of the instructor; - Copying from another individual's examination or providing information to another student during an examination; - Soliciting, obtaining, possessing or providing to another person an examination prior to the administration of the examination.
+- Using materials, devices, or tools not specifically authorized during any form of a test or examination; - Exceeding the restrictions put in place for "take home" examinations, such as unauthorized use of library sources or internet sources, unauthorized use of computer-generated material via artificial intelligence (AI) and other emerging technologies, or unauthorized collaboration on answers; - Sitting in for someone else or permitting someone to sit in for a student on any form of test or examination; - Working on any form of test or examination beyond the allotted time, which includes any extra time resulting from a documented accommodation (unless the instructor provides explicit permission); - Hiding, stealing or destroying materials needed by other students; - Altering and resubmitting for re-grading any assignment, test or examination without the express written consent of the instructor; - Copying from another individual's examination or providing information to another student during an examination; - Soliciting, obtaining, possessing or providing to another person an examination prior to the administration of the examination. - Bringing into the examination room notes in any format and paper, electronics or writings, drawings, etc. that could be used to aid in taking a closed notes/book exam.